swiftlang/swift-evolution/proposals/0000-array-uninitialized-initializer.md

 /// Creates an array with the specified capacity, then calls the given closure
 /// with a buffer covering the array's uninitialized memory.
 ///
-/// The closure must return set its second parameter to a number `c`, the number
+/// The closure must set its second parameter to a number `c`, the number
 /// of elements that are initialized.
 The memory in the range `buffer[0..<c]`
 /// must be initialized at the end of the closure's execution, and the memory
 /// in the range `buffer[c...]` must be uninitialized.